Port for the Sinclair ZX Spectrum 48k:

 Giving scores to a game that's rather new, and more specifically, made for a modern platform with the specific design choice of making the game look, sound and feel very close to games on the ZX Spectrum, had to be approached differently from my earlier comparisons.
 Also, due to the differences between all the versions, it seemed unfathomable to put all the versions against each other.
 After all, they all have their own gameplay quirks, their own specific graphical approaches and even soundtracks - all to create the best possible experience of the same game using each machine's own specific strengths.
 So, this is how I score each version, based on their own values:

 And there you have it.
 The scores above are, of course, mostly my personal opinion, but you should try them all out for yourselves and find your own favourites.
 But despite my opinions, the SEGA version gives the most replay value (Rep) with its many graphic modes and different soundtracks, as well as the two difficulty levels to choose from.
-The original PC and SPECTRUM versions are, the way I see it, only as good as they are supposed to be, and the C64 version tries to act as an upgrade from those in some ways.
+The original PC and SPECTRUM versions are, the way I see it, only as good as they are supposed to be, and the C64 and MSX versions try to act as upgrades from those in some ways, only with different results.

 As noted in the credits section at the top, the game is currently being ported to many other retro platforms, of which the closest to being finished one is for the ColecoVision.
 The graphics are very much the same you find featured in the SEGA version as MSX graphics, but the gameplay, at least according to the latest development video, looks a bit different.
 Perhaps I shall update this entry whenever I have the chance to test the finished product thoroughly.
 Meanwhile, you can see the suggested cover art for the ColecoVision version next to the other three retro remake covers here: